Roof, Windows & Doors

-I've decided to add an optional windscreen this time, simply to improve the practicality of the car at certain times.
+I've decided to add an optional windscreen this time, simply to improve the practicality of the car if required.
 It will be removeable though, because I don't want a permanent weight penalty.
 The screen is going to basically be as low as possible, with the roof adding extra height and clearance for a helmet.

 As well as the weight gain of the glass (or possibly polycarbonate) windscreen, I have then have a requirement to add a wiper, washer bottle and demister.
 I'd like to integrate the wiper mechanism and motor into the screen surround and as such be also removeable (and thus not part of my 400Kg target).
 The demister can be a tiny, light-weight ceramic fan heater and the washer bottle can also be a small plastic bottle with minimal weight.
 It doesn't have to have much (heavy) water in it!